EliuTimana/little-aspnetcore-book/chapters/add-more-features/add-todo-items.md

 Notice how the new `AddItem` action accepts a `TodoItem` parameter?
 This is the same `TodoItem` model you created in the _MVC basics_ chapter to store information about a to-do item.
 When it's used here as an action parameter, ASP.NET Core will automatically perform a process called **model binding**.
 Model binding looks at the data in a form or AJAX POST request and tries to intelligently match the incoming fields with properties on the model.
 In other words, when the user submits this form and their browser POSTs to this action, ASP.NET Core will grab the information from the form and place it in the `newItem` variable.

 The `[ValidateAntiForgeryToken]` attribute before the action tells ASP.NET Core that it should look for (and verify) the hidden verification token that was added to the form by the `asp-action` tag helper.
-This is an important security measure to prevent Cross-site Request Forgery (CSRF) attacks, where your users could be tricked into submitting data from a malicious site.
+This is an important security measure to prevent cross-site request forgery (CSRF) attacks, where your users could be tricked into submitting data from a malicious site.
 The verification token ensures that your application is actually the one that rendered and submitted the form.

 Take a look at the `AddItemPartial.cshtml` view once more.
 The `@model TodoItem` line at the top of the file tells ASP.NET Core that the view should expect to be paired with the `TodoItem` model.
 This makes it possible to use `asp-for="Title"` on the `<input>` tag to let ASP.NET Core know that this input element is for the `Title` property.
 Because of the `@model` line, the partial view will expect to be passed a `TodoItem` object when it's rendered.
 Passing it a `new TodoItem` via `Html.PartialAsync` initializes the form with an empty item.
 (Try appending `{ Title = "hello" }` and see what happens!)